ahmedhasandrlnd/Write_A_Data_Science_Blog_Post/README.md

 ### 5. Evaluation
 Results are the findings from our wrangling and modeling.
 They are the answers you found to each of the questions.
 1. Trends of top 10 programming languages (2011–2019)
+ If we look at the usage ranking of top 10 programming languages from 2011 to 2019, we would see some interesting trends.
+JavaScript and SQL remain the top two programming languages for quite some time, but Python seems the fastest growing major programming language.
+The booming interest in Artificial Interest and machine learning is fueling the acceleration of interest in Python.
+During the last three years, Python has edged out PHP, C# and Java and it is now the third used language among the developers.
+C# seems to be losing the ground among the developers faster than other major programming language.
 	![ranking](ranking.PNG)
 1. Correlated programming languages
+Since most developers tend to use multiple programming languages, there is some correlation between different programming languages.
+So if a developer is using C, there is a strong probability that he/she is also using C++.
+Developers also tend to use JavaScript, PHP and SQL together.
+There is also some strong correlations between C# and SQL and C,C++ and Python.
 	![correlations](correlations.PNG)
 1. Salary Expectation
+By analyzing developer’s annual salary and their programming language usages, we can get the expectation in learning top 10 programming languages in terms of mean salaries and 95% confidence limits.
+The 95% confidence limits depend on the number of responses.
+For higher number of responses, the 95% confidence limit gets narrower and for lower number of responses, the 95% confidence limit gets wider.
+From our analysis, developers who are using Ruby programming language are getting the highest mean salary, followed by Python and Objective-C users.
 	![salary](salary.PNG)
 ### 6. Deployment
 Deploying can occur by moving our approach into production or by using our results to persuade others within a company to act on the results.
 Communication is such an important part of the role of a data scientist.
 Here we have publish our findings to the online community by a [Medium blog post](https://medium.com/@hasan.ahmedmonjurul/top-10-programming-languages-in-2019-fbe63b059319)